Marvis Frazier: Professional career

 After his loss to Holmes, Frazier continued to fight and won his next six matches, including victories over future world cruiserweight champion Bernard Benton, heavyweight contenders José Ribalta and James Tillis, and future champion James "Bonecrusher" Smith.
 With the exception of a first-round knockout in his first fight after losing to Holmes, all of Frazier's fights went the full ten round distance with him winning unanimous or majority decisions in each fight.

 This set up the fight with the 24–0 Tyson, which was broadcast live from the Glens Falls Civic Center in Glens Falls, New York by ABC.
 Frazier quickly proved to be outmatched as Tyson landed a huge uppercut then followed with a combination that left Frazier unconscious.
 Referee Joe Cortez started to count while looking at Frazier, but immediately waved off the fight once he saw that Frazier was not responsive.
 The 30-second fight is Tyson's quickest knockout of his career.

 Recalling the fight in later years, Frazier conceded that he had underestimated Tyson.
 "Tyson was just another guy who was going to be a statistic.
 Yeah, that's what I thought.
 I threw a jab and that's all I remember."

 After Tyson, Frazier did not fight for a title again.
 After nearly a year away from the ring, Frazier returned to fight twice in two months, winning both of his fights over journeymen fighters.
 He won his final fight against Phillipp Brown in 1988, retiring with a career record of 19–2.

 Retirement and later life

 After retiring from boxing, he became an ordained minister and active participant in Prison Fellowship Ministries.
 Frazier appeared on The Howard Stern Show with his father to promote HBO's Thrilla in Manila documentary on April 2, 2009.

-In 2013 Frazier completed his autobiography, Meet Marvis Frazier: The Story of the Son of Smokin' Joe, with co-author Jamie Potter.
+In 2013, Frazier authored an autobiography, Meet Marvis Frazier: The Story of the Son of Smokin' Joe, with co-author Jamie Potter.